gktirkha/django_learning/README.md

 # Installing Django
 run pip install "Django>=3.2,<3.3" to install django
+> change version to latest version, I am learning from old tutorials/books that is why I am using an old version

 # Creating requirements.txt
 this file is used to store name of packages that we have installed to make the project, it also store dependencies that automatically gets installed while we install a package to make requirements.txt run